Memo: Social media training for paramedic class graduates

 In the months ahead as a paramedic student, you will have some of your highest highs and lowest lows.
 Resist the urge to share your joys immediately, like assisting with childbirth or getting your first field intubation, and lament your defeats publicly, like failing a test or having a SIDS patient.
 Sleep on those highs and lows, and then decide when, what and with whom you will share.

 Finally, remember that your online audience is broad.
-Imagine how your mom, grandmother and the sweetest old lady you have ever met as well as your teacher, dean, current employer and future employer might react to your online postings.
+Imagine how your mom, grandmother and the sweetest old lady you have ever met as well as your teacher, dean, current employer and a future employer might react to your online postings.

 EMT and journalist Rich Huff encourages paramedic students to ask these questions before posting: